Enhanced GCD through ORBGRAND-AI: Exploiting Partial and Total Correlation in Noise: Performance Evaluation

-Fig. \ref{GRANDAI_CRC_64_48_1} considers the two combinations using ORBGRAND-AI and GCD when the code is systematic.
+We first investigate the two combinations when the code is systematic.
+Fig. \ref{GRANDAI_CRC_64_48_1} records BLER using CRC $[64,48]$, where the $16$-bit CRC is specified in the Distributed Network Protocol.
 CRC codes are widely used for error detection, but GRAND and GCD can upgrade them to error correction.
-Here we use CRC $[64,48]$, where the $16$-bit CRC is specified in the Distributed Network Protocol (DNP), and set $\rho=0.5$, representing reasonable levels of ISI.
-For systematic codes where the first $k$ bits are information bits, the set $\baseset$ equals $\{1,\ldots,k\}$ which contains consecutive integers.
-The black lines represent ORBGRAND-AI while the blue lines represent ORBGRAND-AI-GP.
-The red lines represent ORBGRAND-AI-GT.
-The lines with circles represent a block size $b=2$ and the lines with crosses represent $b=4$.
-The top plot records the BLER performance.
-The bottom plot records the average number of generated patterns, including the discarded patterns where a symbol is flipped more than once.

-ORBGRAND-AI has mildly superior performance to ORBGRAND-AI-GP in terms of BLER, but ORBGRAND-AI-GP reduces the average number of tested patterns by up to $90\%$.
-In contrast, ORBGRAND-AI-GT, which uses the full CSI in its update rule, experiences a ${\sim} 0.75$ dB gain when all decoders use $b=2$ and around ${\sim}0.4$ dB when all decoders have $b=4$.
-As could be expected, this gain in BLER performance comes at the cost of an increased number of tested patterns, but still fewer than ORBGRAND-AI.
+We set $\rho=0.5$ to represent reasonable levels of ISI.
+For systematic codes where the first $k$ bits are information bits, the set $\baseset$ hence contains consecutive integers.
+ORBGRAND-AI has mildly superior performance to direct combination in terms of BLER.
+In contrast, advanced combination, which uses the full CSI in its update rule, experiences a ${\sim} 0.75$ dB gain when all decoders use $b=2$ and around ${\sim}0.4$ dB when all decoders have $b=4$.

-Fig. \ref{pattern_ratio_CRC_rho} further investigates the reduction of pattern counts for different code dimensions where all $3$ decoders use $b=2$.
-The dashed lines represent the ratio of average pattern counts between ORBGRAND-AI-GP and ORBGRAND-AI, while the solid line is ORBGRAND-AI-GT and ORBGRAND-AI.
-ORBGRAND-AI-GP demonstrates consistent query reduction ability for all code rates and code lengths, where the reduction is more significant for lower-rate codes.
-As a counterpoint, to obtain better BLER, ORBGRAND-AI-GT has less query reduction gain for codes with a lower rate and can require more queries compared to ORBGRAND-AI for codes with a higher rate.
+Fig. \ref{pattern_ratio_CRC_rho} further investigates the reduction of pattern counts for different code dimensions using BPSK and $b=2$.
+The dashed lines represent the ratio of average pattern counts between direct combination and ORBGRAND-AI, while the solid lines represent the ratio between advanced combination and ORBGRAND-AI.
+Direct combination demonstrates consistent query reduction for all code rates and code lengths, where the reduction is more significant for codes with lower rate when $n$ is fixed.
+As a counterpoint, to obtain better BLER, advanced combination has less query reduction gain for codes with a lower rate and can require more queries compared to ORBGRAND-AI for codes with a higher rate.

-For non-systematic codes, the parity check matrix can be rewritten in either of the formats (\ref{eq_assumption_GCD}) or (\ref{eq_semi_sys_H}) without column permutation.
-In the case of (\ref{eq_assumption_GCD}), the blocks are constructed as if the code is systematic and therefore ORBGRAND-AI-GP performs as previously illustrated.
-In the case of (\ref{eq_semi_sys_H}), however, the set of base bits $\baseset$ and its complement $\redset$ no longer contain only consecutive numbers, which makes one or more blocks contain fewer than $b$ bits.